Chemistry-Mike/NMR-Clustering-IDP/README.md

 - Compressed trajectory file **(TEST.xtc)**
 - Topology file **(TEST.TPR / TEST.GRO / TEST.PDB)**

-Once the script is executed, it should generate a pickle file (**TEST**-INFO.pkl) in the _Pickles_ folder containing a DICT with each of the following obtained from the trajectory:
+Once the script is executed, it should generate a pickle file (**TEST**-INFO.pkl) in the _Features_ folder containing a DICT with each of the following obtained from the trajectory:

 - RMSD (key = "rmsd")
 - Radius of Gyration (key = "rg")